Glen Stewart Godwin

-Glen Stewart Godwin (born June 26, 1958) is an American fugitive and convicted murderer who was added to the Federal Bureau of Investigation's Top Ten Most Wanted Fugitives list on December 7, 1996, nine years after he escaped from Folsom State Prison in Folsom, California where he was serving a 26-years-to-life sentence.
-He replaced O'Neil Vassell on the list.
+Glen Stewart Godwin (born June 26, 1958) is an American fugitive and convicted murderer who was added to the Federal Bureau of Investigation's Ten Most Wanted Fugitives list on December 7, 1996, nine years after he escaped from Folsom State Prison in Folsom, California, where he was serving a 26-years-to-life sentence.
+He replaced O'Neil Vassell on the list, and was the first colored photo used on the list.
 However, he was dropped from the list on May 19, 2016.

 Early years

-Glen Godwin was born June 26, 1958 in Miami, Florida.
+Glen Godwin was born June 26, 1958, in Miami, Florida.
 In the 1960s, his family moved to California and resided in Palm Springs, Riverside County, California.
 Godwin attended Palm Springs High School, which he graduated in 1975.
-Godwin did well at school and played on trumpet for many years in the school brass band.
+Godwin did well at school and played trumpet for many years in the school brass band.

 Murder of Kim LeValley

 In 1980, Godwin was living in Palm Springs, California, working as a self-employed tool salesman, a mechanic, and a construction worker, with no discernible criminal history.
 Godwin and his roommate, Frank Soto, Jr., planned to rob a drug dealer and pilot, Kim Robert LeValley, who was once a friend of theirs.
-Godwin and Soto lured LeValley back to their condominium where Soto held him, Godwin punched and kicked him, tried to strangle him, then ultimately stabbed LeValley 26 times with his butcher knife (during the trial, however, the prosecution said that Godwin used a serrated-edge knife  —  a butcher's knife was not mentioned).
+Godwin and Soto lured LeValley back to their condominium where Soto held him, Godwin punched and kicked him, tried to strangle him, then ultimately stabbed LeValley 26 times with a knife.
 After the murder, Godwin and Soto loaded the body into a truck and set off for the desert.
 Godwin tried to blow up the evidence by using homemade explosives strapped to the body.
 The explosion was intended to disguise the murder of LeValley.
 On August 3, 1980, some Eagle Mountain residents found a blown-up pickup truck with remains of a human body inside of it abandoned in the desert.

 Later, police identified the body and charged Godwin with first-degree murder.
 Although Soto testified against Godwin, Soto was sentenced to 25 years to life in prison for the murder in 1982.
 Godwin was sentenced for the murder and robbery to 26 years to life in prison in 1983.